Add a Blocks Site Widget Extension in the CLI

 You can then either:

-to view your site widget in the editor.
+• Press E to view your site widget in the editor.
 This opens your test site editor in your browser, where you can view and try out your site widget and custom panels as they will appear to Wix users.
-Certain behavior can only be tested in the editor, for example, use of the Editor API.
+Certain behavior, such as using the Editor API, can only be tested in the editor.

-to view your site widget on your test site.
+• Press S to view your site widget on your test site.
 This opens the live site in your browser where you can try out your site widget and custom panels as they appear to site visitors and members.
-Certain behavior can only be tested on a live site, for example, use of the Site API.
+Certain behavior, such as using the Site API, can only be tested on a live site.

 Before you can test your site widget on your test site, you must complete the following one-time setup: